 Thus, boosting melanin for hair can help in dealing with premature graying as well as graying in general.
 Here, we will discuss how to increase melanin for hair through practices and food intake that maintain a healthy melanin balance in the hair.

 Also Read : Can Ayurveda Reverse Grey Hair

 Melanin is found in the human body and other living organisms that determine the color.
 It is a natural pigment that is responsible for the color of our melanin hair, skin, and eye.
 Cells particularly responsible for melanin formulation are melanocytes.
 Every human body has the same number of melanocytes but they might produce more in some people than others.
 This is why the pigment of people's skin, eyes, and melanin hair color is different.

 People with more melanin have darker skin and hair tones.
 The production of melanin depends on our genetics.
 You inherit the number of melanin your body produces.
 Melanin helps protect you from UV rays but is not enough.
 When your body is exposed to sunlight, it produces more melanin.
 People with lighter skin tone or having less melanin in their skin are more prone to skin cancer than people having more melanin.

-This article provides you with information regarding melanin production and its impact on hair.
+This article provides you with information regarding melanin for hair and its impact on hair.
 The best alternative to hair coloring is increasing melanin levels.
 This article will examine if melanin treatment for hair is possible and how to increase melanin in hair.
-As melanin is helpful in the protection of the hair from sunlight's harmful UV rays; people often devote their time in search of how to increase melanin for hair.
+As melanin is helpful in the protection of the hair from sunlight's harmful UV rays; people often devote their time in search of how to increase melanin in hair.